seqeralabs/nf-training-intro/docs/part1-cli.md

 <details>
 <summary>Summary</summary>
 After classifying a few images one by one, you might notice a couple of things.
 First, it can be quite tedious to type out or copy-paste the command repeatedly for multiple images.
 Secondly, this method does not scale well if we have hundreds or thousands of images to classify.
-Imagine having to run each image through the command line individually—it would be incredibly time-consuming and inefficient.
+Imagine having to run each image through the command-line individually—it would be incredibly time-consuming and inefficient.
 </details>

 ## Next steps